justinbt1/Multimodal-Document-Classification/README.md

 ### Abstract
 This project proposes using a multi-modal approach to document classification, combining both text and visual modalities to create a more robust classifier for oil and gas exploration and production documents.
-Given heavy dependence on multi-modal communication of information and high crossmodal intra-class variability within these documents, it is possible to hypothesize that a multi-modal classification approach combining text and visual feature input streams, will outperform a classifier trained on features from a single modality such as text or visual features.
+Given heavy dependence on multi-modal communication of information and high cross-modal intra-class variability within these documents, it is possible to hypothesize that a multi-modal classification approach combining text and visual feature input streams, will outperform a classifier trained on features from a single modality such as text or visual features.
 To investigate this we will build on previous related work on multi-modal classification in other domains, applying and